olcf/SingularityTools/Builder/Client/README.md

-* Install the BuilderClient

-Three values must be set to run
+Two files created by Server/BringUp must be present in the directory SingularityBuilder is called from
 * `BuilderIP` The IP address of the builder host
 * `BuilderKey` The private builder SSH key